 The developers’ impressions of the main building from various angles.

-Our friends at Save Bloomsbury summarised the situation brilliantly with their initial article and an update.
 The Guardian published an article on 24th July which cites this destructive scheme at its conclusion, in the context of history’s continual struggle between people who know and love the place where they feel they belong versus those who come in wanting to change it forever.

 Congratulations to everyone who supported the campaign to preserve what was the Saville Theatre.
 To locals who appeared as CGCA’s witnesses and gave evidence in the first days of the hearing.
 And to the many people who attended the proceedings whose presence was important to show the extent of local interest.